 So, who's making HFCVs, and how can you get hold of one?
 Toyota and Hyundai have produced hydrogen fuel cell cars, and BMW has also started testing HFCVs.
 Additionally, a small Welsh firm, Riversimple, is developing a two-seater HFCV.
 Their prototype, the Rasa, weighs just 580 kg - half the weight of a small car like a Nissan Micra.

-There are other emissions associated with hydrogen fuel production.
-Hydrogen does not occur naturally, so it must be extracted and compressed in fuel tanks and mixed with oxygen in a fuel cell stack to create electricity to power the car's motor.
-Currently, hydrogen is made by converting natural gas into hydrogen and carbon dioxide, so it relies on fossil fuel sources.
+For pure HFCVs, there are numerous emissions associated with hydrogen fuel production.
+Hydrogen must be extracted and compressed in fuel tanks and mixed with oxygen in a fuel cell stack to create electricity to power the car's motor.
+Currently, the hydrogen is produced by converting natural gas into hydrogen and carbon dioxide, so it relies on fossil fuel sources.

 Future hydrogen sources include splitting water into hydrogen via electrolysis or methane gas from landfills and sewage treatment facilities (UK Hydrogen Strategy, 2021).